 Participants in several workshops have contributed essays touching on various challenges and opportunities of teaching at two-year colleges.Help

 Results 21 - 40 of 119 matches

-Geoscience at Southwestern Illinois College part of Essays
+Strategies for a Strong Geoscience Program at Red Rocks Community College part of Essays

-Geoscience at Hillsborough Community College part of Essays
+Geoscience at Highline Community College part of Essays

 Developing Earth Science Literacy in a 2 year college part of Essays

 Developing and improving Earth Science and science literacy is one of the key driving motivations of my in- and out-of-class activities.
 Recent surveys (Pew Center, 2009, National Science Board, 2010) suggest an unreasonably poor understanding of basic geosciences.
 For example, in the these surveys, 28% of the participants responded that the „sun goes around the earth‟, 31% said that humans and other living things have existed in their present form since the beginning of time, and about half (49%) said the earth is getting warmer "mostly because of human activity, such as burning fossil fuels".
 Low scientific literacy is just part of the overall poor background that my typical earth science students have when they come into my classroom.

 Using conceptually-based interactive teaching methods at two- year colleges part of Essays